 In another case, the team was able to identify a user who was experiencing long load times on the mobile app, then contact them via an integration with Salesforce and let them know etheir Android OS and mobile app versions were both out of date and incompatible with each other.

 In-app guides are also used to target customers and introduce the customer success manager assigned to them.
 The guides include a photo of the CSM, a friendly message, and a number for a direct phone line.
 Porter says this technique is designed to personalize the experience and make it less likely that a customer will cancel their subscription.
 The CS team also uses guides to reach out to users who they know are experiencing problems.

 Ruby uses Pendo guides to deliver personalized introductions from Customer Success Managers to users.

 All of these personalized touches go a long way in lifting customer satisfaction and foster loyalty, and that’s helped boost retention, Porter says.

 Pendo’s analytics also reveal general trouble spots in both the mobile and web apps.
 Once the team has a sense of where many users are dropping off or abandoning their work, they can flag those areas for repair or improvement.
-When those features are being fixed or upgraded, Porter uses guides to block access to them while both providing context about why they are unavailable and offering users a workaround.
+When those features are being fixed or upgraded, Porter uses guides provide context about why they’re unavailable and offers users a workaround.